-- (A) Other forms of misconduct based on one's gender also constitute violations of this policy including, but not limited to: threatening or causing physical harm, extreme verbal abuse or other conduct which threatens or endangers the health or safety of any person; - (B) Discrimination, defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of gender; - (C) Harassment, defined as unwelcome and discriminatory speech or conduct undertaken because of an individual's gender or that is sexual in nature that has the systematic effect of unreasonably interfering with or depriving someone of educational, institutional or employment access, benefits, activities or opportunities; - (D) Gender-based intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another; - (E) Gender-based hazing, defined as acts likely to cause physical or psychological harm or social ostracism to any person within the Campus community, when related to the admission, initiation, pledging, joining or other group-affiliation activity; - (F) Gender-based bullying, defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally (that is not speech or conduct otherwise protected by the First Amendment); - (G) Violence, including assault, battery or other physical abuse between those in an intimate or dating or romantic relationship with each other; - (H) Stalking, defined as repetitive and/or menacing pursuit, following, harassment and/or interference with the peace and/or safety of a member of the community or the safety of any of the immediate family members of the community.
+(A) Other forms of misconduct based on one's gender also constitute violations of this policy including, but not limited to: threatening or causing physical harm, extreme verbal abuse or other conduct which threatens or endangers the health or safety of any person.

+(i) Gender-based intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another

+(ii) Gender-based hazing, defined as acts likely to cause physical or psychological harm or social ostracism to any person within the Campus community, when related to the admission, initiation, pledging, joining or other group-affiliation activity

+(iii) Gender-based bullying, defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally (that is not speech or conduct otherwise protected by the First Amendment).